-Greene is a past chair of the AALS Section on Women in Legal Education and has previously served on the ACLU of Alabama Board of Directors, the 2015 American Society for Legal History Program Committee, the Birmingham Civil Rights Summer Voting Rights Series Steering Committee, the Birmingham Civil Rights Institute Human Rights Symposium Community Advisory Committee, the National Bar Association Law Professors Division Executive Committee, the National Chair’s Education Task Force for the National Black Law Students Association, and the Southeast/Southwest People of Color Legal Scholarship Conference Executive Committee.
+Greene is a past chair of the AALS Section on Women in Legal Education and the AALS Section on Labor Relations and Employment Law and has previously served on: the ACLU of Alabama Board of Directors; the 2015 American Society for Legal History Program Committee; the Birmingham Civil Rights Summer Voting Rights Series Steering Committee; the Birmingham Civil Rights Institute Human Rights Symposium Community Advisory Committee; the National Bar Association Law Professors Division Executive Committee; the National Chair’s Education Task Force for the National Black Law Students Association; and the Southeast/Southwest People of Color Legal Scholarship Conference Executive Committee.

 A native of Columbia, South Carolina, Professor Greene is a graduate of Xavier University of Louisiana (B.A. cum laude with Honors in English and a double-minor in African American Studies and Spanish); Tulane University School of Law (J.D.); and The George Washington University School of Law (LL.M.).